dotenv-org/dotenv-org.github.io/docs/security/env-it.md

 ---
 layout: docs
+section: "Security"
-title: "Integration Tokens - Security"
+title: "Integration Tokens"
+description: "Integration tokens, also known as IT tokens, are limited access tokens."
 redirect_from:
   - /env-it
 ---

-##### Security

-# Integration Tokens

-Integration tokens, also known as IT tokens, are limited access tokens.

 While a .env.me credential permits [push](/docs/dotenv-vault/push) and [pull](/docs/dotenv-vault/pull) across ALL environments, an IT token does not.
 IT tokens can ONLY pull and only for a single environment.